Z-Red/CMPUT404-assignment-css-hell/README.md

   2. [Oliver Twist by Charles Dickens](http://www.gutenberg.org/ebooks/730)
   3. [Walden, and On The Duty Of Civil Disobedience by Henry David Thoreau](http://www.gutenberg.org/ebooks/205)

 The modifications made to the Project Gutenberg HTML files were removal of styling that would overlap the styling in my file, as well as the inclusion of a link tag to link my stylesheet.
+Additionally, I added a figcaption tag under the book cover image for book number 3, simply stating that the picture was of the cover.
+There was no captions for the images in this file so I just added something instead (albeit uninteresting).

 My stylesheet provides styling for headers, paragraphs, images, and image captions, and is generic enough for any Project Gutenberg HTML file.